-Assess the EO related risks
+Assess the EO related risks () Individuals must be able to explain the hazards associated with DU related EO.

-() Individuals must be able to explain the hazards associated with DU related EO.
+Individuals must be able to:() Demonstrate an ability to plan EOD AFV clearance;() Demonstrate an ability to plan DU related EOD.

-- () Demonstrate an ability to plan EOD AFV clearance; - () Demonstrate an ability to plan DU related EOD.
+() Explain the implementation of AFV clearance plans;

-- () Explain the implementation of AFV clearance plans; - () Demonstrate an ability to execute AFV clearance plans.
+() Demonstrate an ability to execute AFV clearance plans.